Meet Esther

 I look forward to meeting you and answering any questions as best I can and helping you with the online classes should you have any questions about them, working with the TSYN team to provide a safe space.

-Email: to our support team email address: support@traumasensitiveyoganederland.com.
+Email: to our support team support@traumasensitiveyoganederland.com.

-Languages: Swedish, Dutch, English.
+Nicole speaks Swedish, Dutch, and English.